-Risk 1

-Where in the value chain does the risk driver occur?

-Direct operations

-Risk type & Primary climate-related risk driver

-Current regulation Carbon pricing mechanisms

-Increased direct costs

-Transitional risks identified as part of our risk management process include the risk of increases in current and emerging regulations related to climate-related financial policies consistent with a low-carbon economy scenario.
-Such risks include increases in global carbon cap and trade schemes, taxes and the carbon pricing which would have a direct impact on our operations.
+on our operations.
 Increased regulations could increase the cost of energy, fuel, and operations that produce direct emissions as well as increase product distribution costs.
 The Clorox Company has operations in the following countries or regions, which have existing or pending carbon taxes or Emissions Trading Schemes (ETS): Mexico, Colombia, Chile, Argentina, Ontario/Canada, China and California/USA.
+Operations in these locations have the potential to be directly impacted by the cost of Carbon Taxes or ETSs.
 Because the GHG footprints of individual production facilities are relatively small compared to proposed regulatory thresholds for cap and trade, Clorox believes the risk presented by future regulation and general risks related to climate change are manageable given our current approach and planned initiatives.
 Carbon taxes are paid by these operations when they are passed on by the utilities, but we are not directly taxed for carbon emissions.
 Similarly, we currently are not impacted by these emissions trading schemes as our industries are not currently in scope or our levels of emissions.
 However, we recognize the risk to our operations and work to understand and minimize the potential risk and stay abreast of changes in regulations in the countries and regions in which we operate.

+Time horizon

 Medium-term

+Likelihood

+More likely than not

+Magnitude of impact

+Low

+Are you able to provide a potential financial impact figure?
+Yes, an estimated range

+Potential financial impact figure (currency)

+Potential financial impact figure - minimum (currency) 10,000

+Potential financial impact figure - maximum (currency)

+80,000

+Explanation of financial impact figure

 The impact to our business would include fees and taxes related to emissions from our manufacturing sites in countries /regions we operate in that have carbon taxes or ETS programs.
-Currently, emissions from our operations are below the threshold for fees/taxes or our industries are not impacted by fees/taxes in countries where carbon taxes or ETS programs exist.
+Currently, emissions from our operations are below the threshold for fees/ taxes or our industries are not impacted by fees/taxes in countries where carbon taxes or ETS programs exist.
 However, the potential exists for our businesses to be impacted should regulations change regarding industries impacted or emissions thresholds.
 Based on our current emissions in countries where current regulations exist, should these regulations change to impact our business, we calculate our estimated costs to be in the range of \$10,000 to \$80,000 per year.
-These estimates are based on our current carbon tax rates (Chile @\$5USD/MTCO2e; Argentina @\$1 to 10USD/MTCO2e and Canada @\$20 to \$50CN/MTCO2e Natural Gas consumption) increasing two fold over the next 10 years in those countries.
-We are not anticipating additional carbon taxes on our energy use or on our direct emissions based on strategy of 100% renewable electricity in the US in 2021.
+These estimates are based on our current carbon tax rates (Chile @\$5USD/MTCO2e; Argentina @\$1 to 10USD/MTCO2e and